Why We Still Need More Plus Size Representation in Ads

 While the selection of plus size clothing is getting better, the representation still doesn’t always reflect the customers.
 That is why when I saw the display in front of Lane Bryant this past weekend, I did a little happy dance in the middle of the mall!
 There was a beautiful model that had a body like me, and she was front and center of this gorgeous collage!

 This trend is one that I really hope will grow.
 We need more representation of all body types when we shop for clothes.
 The industry still often uses models that are smaller than most of the people shopping at plus size stores.
-I am 5’4 and a size 16 currently.
+Currently, I wear a size 16 and am 5’4.
 When I see someone who is 5’10 and a 14, I don’t really know what those clothes are going to look like on me.
 It might look great.
 I might look like I am wearing a sack.
 My boobs might fit.
 They may just pop out to say, “Hello World!”

 Seeing someone wearing intimate apparel with a similar build as me makes me want to go out and buy that whole set.
 (It also makes the mister want to do the same for me, not that I mind in the least!)
 It empowers me.
 It makes me want to strut my stuff, even if in this case it is only in the bedroom or underneath my clothes.
 Still…I want to see more of this.